Autonomous Boat

 Reason for Project

 I've always had an interest in marine applications, but while in school I also began to take an interest in robotics.
 To combine these two fields, I spent a couple years as part of an underwater robotics team at my university that aimed to compete in the RoboSub competition.
 However, the year that my team was planning to attend was the same year the pandemic hit, meaning the competition got cancelled and I never got to see my project through to the end.
-Since then I've wanted to make a similar project of my own.
+Since then, I've wanted to make a similar project of my own.

 Design and Build

 For the hull of the boat I used a body board which is extremely buoyant, stable and light weight.
 This greatly reduced the likelihood of the boat sinking, and since the boat would be travelling at slow speeds over relatively short distances, hydrodynamics was not a high priority.
-On top of the board sits an electronic enclosure and a communication tower.
+On top of the board sits an enclosure and a communication tower.
 The enclosure is a plastic storage container and inside there are three 12V batteries along with a GPS, IMU, SD card, two ESCs and an STM32F4 microcontroller which runs the boat.
 The tower holds a magnetometer, LEDs, telemetry radio and RC receiver and is designed to both keep these devices away from the other electronics and make the LEDs visible.
 Mounted underneath and on either side of the board are two 350KV underwater thrusters equipped with prop guards and 3D printed propellers.
 Together these thrusters provide differential thrust which eliminates additional moving parts incurred from using a steering mechanism.
 I tried to include enough hardware in the system to make the boat capable and give lots of room to develop the vehicle software.

 Missions